rust-lang/book/src/ch04-01-what-is-ownership.md

 In the example above, `b` owns the boxed array.
 Therefore when the scope ends, Rust deallocates the box only once on behalf of `b`, not `a`.

-### A Move is Just a Copy
+### At Runtime, A Move is Just a Copy

 A common misconception is that a "move" actually moves data around in memory.
 But that is not true!
-A move is "just" a copy.
+A move is just a copy.
 For example, let's look again at what happens when we move a boxed array from `a` to `b`:

 ```aquascope,interpreter,horizontal
 #fn main() {